-- To test if material is dry, tape clear food wrap to the surface of the item.
+- To test if the material is dry, tape clear food wrap to the surface of the item.
 If the covered section turns darker than the surrounding material, it is still damp.
 Dry until this no longer occurs.

 - For upholstered furniture, consult a professional to see what can be salvaged.
-In the meantime, remove cushions and dry separately.
+In the meantime, remove cushions and dry them separately.
 Do not remove upholstery.
 Raise furniture on blocks and place fans underneath.

 - Remove drawers and open doors of wooden furniture.
 Do not dry quickly or splitting may occur.